Alan de Neville (forester): Early life

 Alan was a descendant of Gilbert de Neville, a minor landholder in Lincolnshire after the Norman Conquest of England.
 Domesday Book records Gilbert as holding Walcot in Lincolnshire from Peterborough Abbey.
 Gilbert was recorded as holding other lands from the Abbey in 1115 and 1125, still in Lincolnshire.
 Alan had a brother named Gilbert, who witnessed some of his brother's charters.

 Neville first appears in the historical record as the butler of Count Waleran of Meulan in 1138.
-Neville may have been in Waleran's service prior to this, but this is the first secure appearance.
+Neville may have been in Waleran's service before this, but this is the first secure appearance.
 For serving as butler, Neville received rents from the market dues at Pont-Audemer worth 100 shillings annually.
 He appears as a witness to a charter of Waleran's to the Abbey of Tiron, which is dated sometime before 1141.
 Neville witnessed ten other of Waleran's charters, ending in the 1150s.

 Royal service

 In 1153, Neville was serving the future King Henry.
 In 1156, Neville was exempted from paying danegeld on his lands in Lincolnshire, some of which were lands held previously by Gilbert de Neville.
 Henry also granted Neville lands around Marlborough around this time, and he may have later had custody of Marlborough Castle, as his son Ives was in charge of work done on the castle in 1176.
 By 1163, Neville was in charge of hearing the pleas of the forest in Oxfordshire, and possibly also Buckinghamshire, Bedfordshire, Leicestershire, Warwickshire, Cambridgeshire, Huntingdonshire, and Northamptonshire.

 Neville was present at the Council of Clarendon, where he was among the king's followers.
 Neville was one of the witnesses to the Constitutions of Clarendon, which came out of the Council.
 In 1166, he was named chief forester of the royal forests, an office that was responsible for the royal officials in charge of administrating the forests as well as the system of royal courts that enforced the forest law.
 Neville headed the royal efforts to enforce the forest law, which banned cutting down timber, clearing new farm fields, poaching, or the creation of enclosures within the royal forest.
 Any offences against the forest law were subject to monetary fines, which were an important source of royal revenue.
 The royal forest included not only the forests owned by the king, but also many forests on lands held by other persons.
-After Neville's appointment as chief forester, he was in charge of hearing offences against the forest law and also imposing punishments.
+After Neville was appointed chief forester, he was in charge of hearing offences against the forest law and also imposing punishments.
 His activities were resented by the people subject to forest law.